 - Respiratory Distress Syndrome

-Sometimes, mothers of babies who have gestational diabetes go into early or preterm labor.
+Sometimes, mothers of babies who have gestational diabetes go into early or preterm labour.
 This increases the chances of the baby suffering from respiratory distress syndrome as its lungs would not have developed properly.

 Since the babies produce more insulin to deal with the increased glucose in the mother’s blood, when they are born, they have a surplus of insulin.
 This produces low blood sugar levels right after their birth.
 If left untreated, it can lead to seizures and other complications.
 Usually, in such scenarios, a glucose solution is given to the babies to return their sugar levels to normal.